-Since 2013 I have led The Veterans Project, an international performance-oral history research initiative that uses performance to foster dialogue among military veterans and the civilian communities in which they live.
-The Veterans Project has been performed over ten times in the US and UK, with veterans from the US Army, US Navy, US Marine Corps, US Air Force, Royal Army, and Royal Air Force.
+From 2013-2019 I have led The Veterans Project and Odyssey Home, international performance-oral history research initiatives that used technology and performance to foster dialogue among military veterans and the civilian communities in which they live.
+The Veterans Project and Odyssey Home were performed multiple times in the US and UK, with veterans from the US Army, US Navy, US Marine Corps, US Air Force, Royal Army, and Royal Air Force.
 The veterans have served in conflicts ranging from Vietnam to Kosovo, Iraq, Afghanistan, and the Falkland Islands.
-For more information on this research initiative please see http://www.erikaehughes.com/the-veterans-project.html.
+For more information please see http://www.erikaehughes.com/the-veterans-project.html.

 Prior to joining UP I was Assistant Professor of Theatre for Youth and Communities at Arizona State University in Tempe, AZ, USA.
 I earned my PhD in Theatre and Drama from the University of Wisconsin, Madison in 2009 under the supervision of Robert Skloot and Manon van de Water.
 My articles and reviews have been published in a number of journals including Theatre Topics, Research in Drama Education, the Journal of European Studies, Performance Research, Youth Theatre Journal, the Brecht Yearbook, and Theatre Journal, as well as a number of edited volumes.
+In 2021 I co-edited a special issue of Youth Theatre Journal on sites of intergenerational performance, many of which were impacted by the global COVID-19 pandemic.
 I have given keynote addresses at international conferences in the United States, Poland, and Pakistan.
 An experienced peer reviewer, I regularly referee for academic publishers and journals, and was a research awards juror for the American Alliance for Theatre and Education from 2012-2016.

-I welcome supervision queries from postrgaduate students who are interested in applied theatre, cultural diplomacy, historiography in/as performance, ethnography, and the relationship between performance and military conflict.
+I welcome supervision queries from postgaduate students who are interested in applied theatre, theatre and technology, digital storytelling, cultural diplomacy, historiography in/as performance, ethnography, German theatre and cultural studies, and the relationship between performance and geopolitical conflict.